Quantum one-time tables for unconditionally secure qubit-commitment

 To circumvent this difficulty, a new approach called the \textit{commodity-based cryptography} \cite{beaver1997commodity} was developed.
-Since secure two-party computation is impossible without mutual trust, the suggested idea was to construct cryptogrpahical primitives that consume tradeable resource named the \textit{one-time table} (OTT).
+Since secure two-party computation is impossible without mutual trust, the suggested idea was to construct cryptographical primitives that consume tradeable resource named the \textit{one-time table} (OTT).
 The OTT is a unit of suitably pre-calculated correlation that provides verifiable randomness to mutually mistrustful clients.
 The OTTs enable unconditionally secure bit-commitment, oblivious transfer \cite{Rivest} and field computation \cite{beaver1998one}.
 While the OTT could be established off-line (before a useful primitive protocol begins) by a central server (known as the `trusted initializer' \cite{Rivest}), also there has been a recent attempt to construct a protocol for establishing the OTT without a third party \cite{yu2019quantum}.
 Therefore, we can treat the OTTs as a resource stored in the form of correlation regardless of its origin.

 The OTTs studied so far are, however, all classical correlations.
 This raises a natural question that if there is a quantum generalization of the OTT that is more suitable for quantum two-party tasks.
-In this paper, we construct the \textit{quantum one-time table} (QOTT) for qubit-commitment, a quantum cryptographic primitive that is forbidden by the recently proven no-go result known as the no-masking theorem \cite{KM}.
+In this paper, we construct the \textit{quantum one-time table} (QOTT) for a universally composable qubit-commitment Qubit-commitment is a quantum cryptographic primitive that is impossible utilizing only pure states because of the recently proven no-go result known as the no-masking theorem \cite{KM}.
 The construction of the QOTT is based on the internal structure of quantum masker reinterpreted as a quantum process that consumes randomness to hide quantum information into bipartite correlations, and its relation with quantum secret sharing protocols \cite{cleve1999share, gottesman2000theory}.